 The government defended their scheme, with Honourable Member Danks claiming that the vending machines “will decrease litter at the same rate as in South Australia.”

 As well as being effective, Honourable Member Vallette argued that, “Jobs will be created regarding design, maintenance, and servicing of these machines.”

 The monetary remittance gained from the scheme was scrutinised by the opposition.
 Honourable Member Pilli cautioned that the financial incentive could hinder the culture created in Victoria of respecting the environment.

 “We have worked so hard in Victoria to establish a culture that values recycling, we don’t want it to only be done under the duress of the financial incentive.”

 The bill was passed with a slight majority of 32 to 29.

-Honourable Member and Youth Premier Taylor Le-Page called on the state to take the first step.
+Honourable Member and Youth Premier Taylor Le-Page called on other Australian states to join Victoria.
 “It is up to other states to follow Victoria, to build towards a better future in our sustainability and environmental practices.”